Codecademy/docs/content/html/concepts/text-formatting/text-formatting.md

 ## CSS

 To render text with some specific format, CSS is used.
-CSS can be applied using a stylesheet or using the `style` attribute. (see [CSS Anatomy](https://www.codecademy.com/resources/docs/css/anatomy)) The following CSS properties can be used to format text:
+[CSS Anatomy](https://www.codecademy.com/resources/docs/css/anatomy) can be applied using a stylesheet or using the `style` attribute.
+The following CSS properties can be used to format text:

 - [`@font-face`](https://www.codecademy.com/resources/docs/css/typography/font-face): Specifies a custom font to be used to display text.
 - [`font`](https://www.codecademy.com/resources/docs/css/typography/font): Shorthand property that sets different properties for an element's font in a single declaration.